BrowserStackCE/browserstack-examples-appium-testng/README.md

 - We will change the response of the `signin` (for the `locked_user`) API endpoint.
 (File to change: `pages/api/signin.js` line `43`)
   - The API endpoint respond with a specific error, `Your account has been locked.`.
   - We will change that to something generic, like: `Something went wrong.`
 - In this section, we will run a single test case that changes the API used in BrowserStack Demo app, in a wat that it interact with you local machine.
-Refer to the `single_local` object in `caps.json` file to change test capabilities for this configuration.
+Refer to the `browserstack-local.yml` file to change test capabilities for this configuration.
 - Note: You may need to provide additional BrowserStackLocal arguments to successfully connect your localhost environment with BrowserStack infrastructure. (e.g if you are behind firewalls, proxy or VPN).
 - Further details for successfully creating a BrowserStackLocal connection can be found here: